-The Communication minor explores human communication in a variety of contexts, including interpersonal, organizational, public and mediated settings.
-Students investigate a variety of communication practices with learning experiences in theory, history, criticism, application and performance.
+Students minoring in Communication Studies explore human communication in a variety of contexts including interpersonal, public, mediated, and cross-cultural settings, and examine the social influence of language and media.
+Students investigate a variety of communication practices with learning experiences in theory, history, criticism, application, and performance.

 Admission to the Program

 Undergraduate students pursuing a major in another discipline can declare a communication minor.